How TPA uses 2ndQuadrant and EDB repositories v23

 - postgres_distributed

-This example configures the enterprise and postgres_distributed repositories, giving access to EDB Postgres Advanced Server and PGD version 5 products.
-On Debian or Ubuntu systems, it uses the apt repository.
-RedHat systems use the rpm repositories through the yum front end.
-SLES systems use the rpm repositories through the zypper front end.
+This example will configure the enterprise and postgres_distributed repositories, giving access to EPAS and PGD5 products.
+On Debian or Ubuntu systems, it will use the APT repository, and on RedHat or SLES systems, it will use the rpm repositories, through the yum or zypper frontends, respectively.

-If you specify any EDB repositories, any 2ndQuadrant repositories specified are ignored and no EDB Repos 1.0 are installed.
+If any EDB repositories are specified, any 2ndQuadrant repositories specified will be ignored and no EDB Repos 1.0 will be installed.

 Specifying 2ndQuadrant repositories